react-navigation/react-navigation.github.io/docs/navigation-actions.md

 The `navigate` action will update the current state with the result of a `navigate` action.

-- `routeName` - _String_ - Required - A destination routeName that has been registered somewhere in the app's router
+- `name` - _String_ - Required - A destination name of the route that has been registered somewhere
 - `params` - _Object_ - Optional - Params to merge into the destination route
 - `action` - _Object_ - Optional - (advanced) The sub-action to run in the child router, if the screen is a navigator.
 Any one of the actions described in this doc can be set as a sub-action.
 - `key` - _String_ - Optional - The identifier for the route to navigate to.
 Navigate back to this route if it already exists